Category:

 Early Life

-Christopher Crosby Farley was born on February 15, 1964 in Madison, Wisconsin and grew up in Maple Bluff.
-His father, Thomas Farley Sr., owned an oil company and his mother Mary Anne was a housewife.
+Chris Farley was born Christopher Crosby Farley on February 15, 1964, in Madison, Wisconsin.
+He grew up in Maple Bluff.
+His father, Thomas Farley Sr., owned an oil company, and his mother, Mary Anne, was a housewife.
 He had four siblings: Tom Jr., Kevin, John, and Barbara.
 His cousin Jim Farley is the Chief Executive Officer at Ford Motor Company.
-Many of his summers were spent as a camper and a counselor at Red Arrow Camp near Minocqua, Wisconsin.
-Chris attended several Catholic schools in his hometown, including Edgewood High School, then went on to graduate Marquette University in 1986 with a double degree in Communications and Theater.
+Many of Chris' summers were spent as a camper and a counselor at Red Arrow Camp near Minocqua, Wisconsin.
+He attended several Catholic schools in his hometown, including Edgewood High School, then he went on to graduate from Marquette University in 1986 with a double degree in Communications and Theater.
 At Marquette, Farley played rugby and discovered a love of comedy.

 Early Career